-The new artspace contributes importantly to the exhibition scene of Leipzig.
+The G2 Kunsthalle contributes importantly to the exhibition scene of Leipzig.
 From its location close to the Kunsthalle of the Sparkasse, our gallery is just a short walk away from the Museum of Fine Arts (MdbK) and the Galerie für Zeitgenössische Kunst (GfZK).
+To visit the G2 Kunsthalle and our current exhibition please check our opening hours and/or make your reservation online for a guided tour.

 Architecture & History